IE

 • Prepare Architectural drawings of residential and commercial structures, which incorporate concrete, steel and wood.

-Steel Construction Modelling Technician certificate:
+Year 2 (option 2) - Steel Construction Modelling Technician specialization:

-• Utilize data from current building codes and fabrication standards to develop practical connections between components that are code-compliant and practical to fabricate and install on site.
+• Utilize data from current building codes and fabrication standards to develop practical connections between components that are code-compliant and practical to fabricate and install on-site.

 • Use structural engineering drawings and specifications to prepare three-dimensional models of structures that utilize structural steel.